flightphp/core/README.md

     etag
     lastModified

-Core framework methods like `map` and `register` cannot be filtered because they are called directly and not invoked dynamically.
+Core framework methods like `map` and `register` however cannot be filtered because they are called directly and not invoked dynamically.